 The biggest TO's that are operating to Finland are TUI (including TUI Crystal Ski), Hotelplan (Inghams, Santa's Lapland brands).
 Canterbury Travels (part of Brooklyn group), Artisan Travel Company, Transun.
 Other key ones include Magic of Lapland, Best Served Scandinavia, Discover the World, Arctic Direct and Regent Holidays.

-The most relevant USP's in the UK market are Santa Claus – The Ambassador of goodwill from Finland, easy access to Forest, Live like a Finn.
-Responsible travel is freedom to travel.
-In terms of the main regional USP's Lapland has the leading USP's, which relate to the UK market well.
-Finland clearly owns Santa Claus, however it's worth noting that some UK operators still sell Santa holidays to Sweden.
-Finland has done well to educate globally about the Finnish Sauna and there was a rise of 16.5% searches by British consumers in 2020.
+The most relevant USPs in the UK market are Santa Claus – The Ambassador of goodwill from Finland, easy access to Forest, Live like a Finn.
+Responsible travel is the freedom to travel.
+In terms of the main regional USPs Lapland has the leading USPs, which relate to the UK market well.
+Northern Lights and extraordinary accommodation push the shoulder season sales.

 Iso-Britannia ja Irlanti